 History enthusiasts have mobbed the town of Kovalam because of the history attached to the place.
 It is believed that Kovalam first gained importance after the Regent Maharani Sethu Lakshmi Bai, who was the ruler of Travancore, got a beach resort constructed for herself in the town sometime in the 1920s.

 This beach resort still stands in Kovalam and is called the Halcyon Castle.
-Kovalam again gained prominence when the Maharani’s nephew, the Maharaja of Travancore, became a regular visitor to this beach town and became a patron the local arts and crafts.
+Kovalam again gained prominence when the Maharani’s nephew, the Maharaja of Travancore, became a regular visitor to this beach town and became a patron of the local arts and crafts.

 Plenty of hippies arrived in Kovalam as part of the Hippie Trail that was on its way to Ceylon in Sri Lanka.
 Suddenly the place was transformed from a sleepy fishing village to a significant tourist hub.
 Even now there are plenty of European and Israeli tourists who regularly visit the town every year or every alternate year.

-The City of Beaches - Tourist Places In and around Kovalam
+The City Of Beaches - Tourist Places In And Around Kovalam

 The splendid scenic beauty of this town lies in its beaches.
-A walk on the warm sand beside the gently rising waves is a once-in-lifetime experience.
-When you visit the beaches of Kovalam you will be better able to understand the famous lines “A thing of beauty is a joy forever”.
+A walk on the warm sand beside the gently rising waves is a once-in-a-lifetime experience.
+When you visit the beaches of Kovalam you will be able to understand the famous lines “A thing of beauty is a joy forever”.
 Indeed the combination of lush green and serene blue is beautiful enough to fill your heart with joy.

 Kovalam has three main beaches, and the best time to visit the beaches is either early morning or late evening because this way you can catch the beautiful sight of the rising of the sun or the setting of the sun.

-One has to be very careful when hopping from one beach to another because the rocks are very slippery and one misstep can spoil your vacation.
+One has to be very careful when hopping from one beach to another because the rocks are very slippery and one missed step can spoil your vacation.
 The three beaches are the Lighthouse Beach, the Hawah Beach and the Samudra Beach.

-The Hawah Beach is the second largest beach and derives its name from the topless sunbathing that used to place there.
+The Hawah Beach is the second largest beach and derives its name from the topless sunbathing that used to take place there.
 Mainly European women could be seen topless on the beach.
 Interestingly, Hawah Beach was the first and the only topless sun bathing beach in India.

 The Lighthouse Beach and the Hawah Beach receive the maximum number of tourists.
 The Samudra Beach is located towards the northern part of the coastline.
 The name of the beach is a colloquial term that the early visitors had kept for the place.
 Unfortunately, the beach does not see as heavy activity as does the other two beaches.

-This is one reason the local fisherman prefer fishing on this side of the coast.
-Apart from the three beaches there is another beach that is also a part of the Koavalm coastline; the Ashoka Beach.
+This is one reason the local fishermen prefer fishing on this side of the coast.
+Apart from the three beaches there is another beach that is also a part of the Kovalam coastline, the Ashoka Beach.
 But like the Samudra Beach, tourists don’t throng to the Ashoka Beach either.
 You will mainly find honeymooners, who are looking for private time, strolling on this beach.

-Best Time to Visit Kovalam
+Best Time To Visit Kovalam